cballam/flask-nanoblog/README.md

 pip3 install -r requirements.txt

 to install all dependencies.
-Then simply run the web app by running website.py and it will be avaiable on localhost:5000
+Then simply run the web app by running website.py and it will be available on localhost:5000

+The database comes with one user pre-added.
+The username is NewUser and its password is newpassword.
+Use this account to test adding, deleting, or updating posts.